Kasun Rajitha

 Chandrasekara Arachchilage Kasun Rajitha (born 1 June 1993) is a professional Sri Lankan cricketer, who plays all formats of the game in international level for Sri Lanka.
 He is an old boy of St. Servatius' College, Matara.

+Personal life

+Rajitha's mother is a former director of education and father is a retired Grama Niladhari.
+His brother and sister are both graduates.
+Kasun is married to his longtime partner Chamaththi.

 Early and domestic career

 He played in the tour match between Sri Lanka Board President's XI vs Indian national cricket team in August 2015.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 He was the leading wicket-taker for Kandy during the tournament, with ten dismissals in two matches.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
 He was the leading wicket-taker in the tournament, finishing with thirteen dismissals in six matches.
 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.

+In April 2025, he signed for Essex County Cricket Club to play five games of their County Championship campaign.